scalacenter/scala-advent-of-code/docs/puzzles/day6.md

 By the way, the input data is provided in the "comma-separated timer values" format, how do we compute a `Map` from that?

-What I did was to parse the input data as a collection of `Int` values, and then I computed the `Map` associating each timer value to its number of fish (basically, a map of occurrences) by using the method `groupMapReduce`:
+What I did is to parse the timer values from the input data, and then compute a `Map` associating each timer value to its number of fish (basically, a map of occurrences) by using the method `groupMapReduce`:

 ~~~ scala